SerayaEryn/fast-file-rotate/README.md

 The format of the date that will replace the placeholder `%DATE%` in the file name.
 Defaults to `DDMMYYYY`.<br>
 Supports all formating options of [fast-date-format](https://github.com/SerayaEryn/fast-date-format).

+#### bufferSize

+The size of the internal buffer that is used to store the logs before writing them to the file.
+Defaults to `4096`.

 ## Benchmark

 The benchmark compares to the [winston-daily-rotate-file](https://github.com/winstonjs/winston-daily-rotate-file) module: